milk-v/milkv.io/docs/pioneer/faq.md

 ## RVV version

 The current is RVV 0.71.
 There will be a CPU upgrade at Q1 2024 to support RVV 1.00.

+## Type of battery

+The battery type is CR1220.